alice-viola/dora/doc/public/README.md

 ## Versions

+- 0.2.7 Cmd docker to array, improved cpu and memory assignament to workloads
 - 0.2.6 Changed the cmd append in driver.docker
 - 0.2.5 Fixed bug if pull error
 - 0.2.4 Fixed cp and download with new volume arch